Main Characters

 Appearances

-Gibby has a crush on Velma and is a very nerdy young man.
-He was lab partners with Velma at a science camp they both attended, and ever since has done crazy things to impress her.
+Gibby is a nerdy young man who was lab partners with Velma as a science camp.
+He has a crush on Velma, and has done crazy things to impress her.
+He appears in three episodes of What's New Scooby-Doo?.

 Voice Actor